 The Guinea Pig Has a Unique Temperament and Needs Company

 The best thing you can do is have two males, but expect them to fight quite often unless you neuter them.
-The other great option is the two females that won’t fight so much.
-Eventually, you can have male and female both, but only neutered.
+Another great option is the two females that won’t fight so much.
+Eventually, you can have male and female but only neutered.

 These animals have a normal temper and could be strange at first, but that simply means they are shy in their new home and with their new owner – this is normal in new and unknown environments, right?

 The cute fluffy guinea pigs are quiet most of the time, and they rarely make sounds.
 However, when they do make a sound, it can be loud considering their small size, and it even sounds like calling out, which can be incredibly cute and funny.

 The good thing about these rodents is that they are perfect for kids as well, and every family member can play with them, but only with gentle movements and proper handling.